 Further there are no materially significant related party transactions with itspromoters the directors or the management their subsidiaries or relatives etc. that mayhave potential conflict with the interests of the Company at large.

 As per section 135(1) the Company has constituted a Corporate Social ResponsibilityCommittee comprising of Mr. Manish Gupta Dr. Gopakumar G Nair and Dr. Kausalya Santhanamas its members.
-The Company adopted a policy on Corporate Social Responsibility on May 142016.
+The Company has adopted a policy on corporate social responsibility.